astillsjr/focus-flow-frontend/from-backend.md

 - [ ] Update nudge data types to include `message?: string` and `triggeredAt: Date | null` (replacing `triggered: boolean`)
 - [ ] Update any code that checks `nudge.triggered` to check `nudge.triggeredAt !== null` instead
-- [ ] Implement SSE connection or polling for triggered nudges
+- [ ] **Implement SSE connection** - This is required for nudges to be triggered
 - [ ] Update UI to display nudge messages
-- [ ] Handle backlog notifications when client reconnects
+- [ ] Handle connection lifecycle (connect on login, disconnect on logout)
-- [ ] Remove old polling logic for ready nudges (if using SSE)
+- [ ] Remove old polling logic for ready nudges (SSE is now the only way to trigger nudges)
 - [ ] Remove any frontend calls to `scheduleNudge` endpoint (now backend-only)
+- [ ] Remove any frontend calls to `nudgeUser` endpoint (now backend-only, triggered via SSE)
-- [ ] Test offline/online scenarios
+- [ ] Test connection/disconnection scenarios
+- [ ] Test logout behavior (SSE should close automatically)

 ## Notes

-1. **Background Processing**: Nudges are automatically triggered every 60 seconds by the backend scheduler, so you don't need to manually trigger them from the frontend.
+1. **SSE Connection Required**: Nudges are only triggered when users are connected via SSE.
+If you're not connected, nudges won't be processed.
+Make sure to establish an SSE connection when users log in.

+2. **Real-Time Processing**: When you connect via SSE, the system immediately:
+   - Processes all ready nudges since your last connection (backlog)
+   - Polls every 5 seconds for new ready nudges and triggers them
+   - Sends nudges to you in real-time as they're generated

+3. **Connection Lifecycle**:
+   - Connect to SSE when user logs in
+   - SSE connection automatically closes when user logs out (authentication check)
+   - Reconnect on login to resume nudge processing

-2. **Message Storage**: All triggered nudges have their messages and `triggeredAt` timestamps stored in the database, so you can retrieve them later.
+4. **Message Storage**: All triggered nudges have their messages and `triggeredAt` timestamps stored in the database, so you can retrieve them later via API calls.

-3. **SSE Backlog**: The SSE endpoint automatically sends nudges from the last 24 hours when you connect (using `triggeredAt` timestamp), so you'll catch up on missed notifications.

-4. **No Breaking Changes**: Existing API endpoints still work, they just now return additional data (`message` field and `triggeredAt` timestamp instead of `triggered` boolean).
+5. **No Breaking Changes**: Existing API endpoints still work, they just now return additional data (`message` field and `triggeredAt` timestamp instead of `triggered` boolean).

-5. **Polling Still Works**: You can continue using the polling approach if SSE doesn't fit your needs, but you'll need to poll `getUserNudges(status: "triggered")` instead of `getReadyNudges`.

 6. **Backend-Only Endpoints**:
-   - `scheduleNudge` is now **backend-only** - nudges are automatically scheduled when tasks are created via the `AutoScheduleNudgeOnTaskCreate` sync
+   - `scheduleNudge` is **backend-only** - nudges are automatically scheduled when tasks are created via the `AutoScheduleNudgeOnTaskCreate` sync
-   - `nudgeUser` is **backend-only** - called automatically by the background scheduler
+   - `nudgeUser` is **backend-only** - called automatically by SSE connections when ready nudges are detected
    - The frontend should not call these endpoints directly

 7. **Nudge Lifecycle**: